Bryan High School (Texas)

 Travis B. Bryan High School, better known as Bryan High, is a public high school located in Bryan, Texas, United States.
 The school is in the Bryan Independent School District and is classified as a 6A school by the University Interscholastic League (UIL).
-For the 2021–22 school year, the school was given a "B" by the Texas Education Agency.
+For the 2024–25 school year, the school was given a "C" by the Texas Education Agency.

 In addition to portions of Bryan, the school's attendance boundary includes small portions of College Station.